qcfu-bu/tcats-extension/README.md

 Inspired by ats-mode for emacs, this extension brings ATS error diagnostics to VScode.
 The hope is to lower the barrier to entry for ATS programming as emacs can be difficult to learn.
-Sparverius's ATS-Temptory syntax highlighting is also superior to what ats-mode has in my opinion.

 ## Requirements